deNBI/perunKeystoneAdapter/README.md

 ### WSGI script

 The python module also contains a built-in server version of the `perun_propagation` script.
 The script uses [flask](http://flask.pocoo.org/) to provide an upload function and run library functions in a separate thread.
-It can be simply tested starting the flask built-in webserver ...
+It can be simply tested starting the flask built-in webserver.

 ```console
 $ perun_propagation_service